PlesantJerk/Vue_MVVM/LLM_README.md

+NOTE: You should also read this url: https://github.com/PlesantJerk/Vue_MVVM/blob/master/README.md

 # LLM Guide: Vue MVVM Pattern (VMBase)

 This project uses a **WPF‑style MVVM pattern** in Vue.
 The goal is to keep ViewModel (VM) logic **framework‑agnostic** and minimize Vue‑specific code inside templates/components.